kyma-project/kyma/docs/tracing/03-05-search-traces.md

 ---

 You can search traces using tags.
 Tags are key-value pairs configured for each service.

-See the full list of tags for a service from the details of that service's span.
+The full list of tags for a service from the details of that service's span.

 For example, use these tags for `event-publish-service`: